sblisesivdin/aestimo/index.md

 # News

+**July 2018**

+* [Aestimo 1D version 1.2.1](http://www.aestimosolver.org/releasenotes.html#v121-july-22nd-2018) released.
+Thanks to Robert Steed.
+This is a minor release that fixes some issues with using aestimo as a system package in python3 and makes some changes to the intersubband_optical_transitions.py (22 Jul 2018).

 **November 2017**

 * [Aestimo 1D version 1.2.0](http://www.aestimosolver.org/releasenotes.html#v12-november-6th-2017) released.
 Thanks to Robert Steed and Hamza Hebal for their efforts to make Aestimo better (06 Nov 2017).